TALK TO SALES

 Without a monthly stipend, your employees in these states could sue your organization for unpaid wages.
 That’s what happened in 2022 when California employees sued Amazon1 for uncompensated remote work expenses, including work-related use of mobile devices.

-While you aren't required to reimburse employees for mobile phone expenses in most places, it’s still an excellent benefits option.
+While state and local laws don’t require you to reimburse employees for mobile phone expenses in most places, it's still an excellent benefits option.
 That's because many employees want remote work expense reimbursement.
-According to our 2022 Employee Benefits Survey Report, 47% of remote workers value internet or phone reimbursement.
+Our 2022 Employee Benefits Survey Report shows that 47% of remote workers value internet or phone reimbursement.
 Additionally, 39% of hybrid employees and 27% of in-office workers value these benefits.

 What is a cell phone stipend?

-One of the most common ways to reimburse employees for their cell phones is with a cell phone stipend.
-A cell phone stipend is a sum of money employers provide to employees to pay for their personal cell phone plans.
-Sometimes employers provide a lump sum or an annual allowance.
-Many employers, however, choose a monthly allowance.
+One of the most common ways to reimburse employees for their cell phones is with a cell phone or remote work stipend.
+A cell phone stipend is a sum of money employers provide to employees to pay for their cell phone plans.
+Sometimes, employers provide a lump sum or an annual allowance.
+Many employers, however, choose a monthly or quarterly allowance.

-This allows you to pay for some or all of your employees’ personal phone costs when they use their devices for work.
+This allows you to pay for a reasonable percentage of your employees' personal phone costs when they use their devices for work.
 For example, you could offer all your full-time employees a $100 monthly allowance.
-This would cover most of your employees’ monthly phone bills, as the average cell phone bill—According to J.D.
+This would cover most of your employees' monthly cell phone bills, as the average monthly cell phone bill—According to J.D.
 Power2—is $127.37.

 For states that require cell phone expense reimbursement, you’d need to provide a large enough allowance to cover the entire cost of your employees’ work-related phone expenses.
 However, in other states, the amount you choose to offer is entirely up to you.